Discover The Most Beautiful Coastal Livorno

 Taxis operate across the city and near the port.
 They work well for short trips or late evenings.
 For this reason, they remain a useful option when walking feels less practical.

-Livorno is generally a safe city for visitors.
+The city is generally safe for visitors.
 Still, it helps to stay aware of your surroundings.
 In busy areas and on public transport, pickpocketing can occur.
 For this reason, keep valuables secure in a zipped bag or money belt.

 Locals appreciate simple greetings.
 Saying buongiorno in the morning or buonasera in the evening goes a long way.
 You’ll notice this especially when entering shops or restaurants.

 When visiting churches or religious sites, dress with care.
 Covering shoulders and knees shows respect.
-This small gesture is both polite and expected.
+As a result, this small gesture is both polite and expected.

 Credit cards work well in most hotels, restaurants, and larger shops.
 However, small markets and local cafés may prefer cash.
 Because of this, carrying a small amount of cash is a good idea.